Skip to Content

 The island is most known for its Open Air Museum, which has a collection of traditional wooden houses and buildings from across Finland.
 It’s the kind of interactive museum where kids can roam and explore pretty freely.

-a costumed interpreter will guide you around the open air museum on suerasaari island.
+A costumed interpreter will guide you around the open air museum on suerasaari island.

 Guides in period clothes offer tours in English during the summer.
 Head to the just-renovated museum café for a light lunch or look for food kiosks around the island for snacks and drinks.